 - If you’ve observed that you can’t eat honey without going into a flare, chances are you have a fructose intolerance.

-- If you’d rather not risk suffering from trial-and-error, you could also take a fructose intolerance breath test.
+- Or if you’d rather not risk suffering from trial-and-error, you could also take a fructose intolerance breath test.

-On the other hand, if you can tolerate honey in moderation, it’s definitely worth checking out the potential benefits of including honey in your diet (in moderation), listed below!
+But if you can tolerate honey in moderation, it’s worth checking out the following potential gut health benefits of honey.

 - A study which measured some “before-and-after” effects of honey in mice found that the group of mice receiving honey (versus no honey) experienced a hefty boost in probiotic gut microbes like Lactobacillus and Bifidobacterium, due to honey’s prebiotic benefits.
 (1)